Call us to discuss your situation: (303) 500-3288

 - No minimum income required; however, the borrowers should have sufficient funds (savings and/or income) to pay for closing expenses, hazard insurance, utilities, and property taxes and rehab expenses prior to draw disbursements as well as sufficient funds to pay for unexpected expenses and cost overruns.

 - If the property owner (title holder) is an entity, the entity must be a corporation, LLC, or partnership, registered with the Colorado Secretary of State.

 - If the property is a residential rehab or renovation project (e.g. fix and flip), at least one borrower on the loan must have completed at least 2 rehab projects of similar scale or larger scale in the last 3 years (or have other qualifications which the Lender believes sufficient).

-- A criminal conviction after the age of 17 years may disqualify a borrower (we need review specifics to determine).
+- A criminal conviction or charges after the age of 17 years may disqualify a borrower (we need review specifics to determine).

 - Typically bankruptcies more than 2 years in the past are not disqualifying.

 - Current, recent past or potential involvement with lawsuits, bankruptcies or foreclosures may also disqualify a borrower depending on circumstances.

 - Income tax which are believed to be past due by the corresponding government may also disqualify a borrower.